nidhicse/CabBookingWebsite/README.md

-# TrueDriver by NexGen Nerds
+# TrueSaarthi by NexGen Nerds
  This project aims to develop a cab-booking app that prioritizes safety in Delhi.
 This website will enhance passenger safety in cab-booking services by introducing a "Safety Star Certification" system.
 It will allow passengers to provide detailed safety reviews for drivers, promoting accountability and enabling informed booking decisions.

  ## Project Goals